 In like practice with the early church, we gather on Sundays in public worship of the Lord Jesus Christ, as He was raised from the grave on a Sunday.
-We come in modest attire and invite everyone to arrive as early as 10:30 am for fellowship over coffee and snacks.
+We come in modest attire and invite everyone to arrive as early as 10:30 am and 5:00 for fellowship over coffee and snacks.
 Help yourself, and we would love to get to know you during this time as well as after the service.

 A musical prelude will indicate when that the service will soon begin, and those who have arrive early can also use this time for prayer.
-At 11:00, we open with some announcements, brief teaching, and prayer, after which we move into worship.
+At 11:00 am & 5:30 pm we open with some announcements, brief teaching, and prayer, after which we move into worship.
 All ages are welcome to stay throughout the service (there is no childcare at this time), and we encourage children and youth to worship and learn with their parents.
 The service concludes around noon.

 In the front of the banquet room is our pulpit, positioned forward to emphasize the importance of Bible exposition.
 The pulpit itself not only assists the preacher but also obscures him: the preached message of Scripture is paramount, not the preacher (who will wear darkly-colored clothes for the same purpose).
 Centered in front of the pulpit is an open Bible, further highlighting Scripture's centrality as well as its availability to us.

 ELEMENTS OF WORSHIP: